hjkissinger/hjkissinger.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/hjkissinger-pic_250x300.jpg){: .align-right}

 <p>Hi, my name is Hannah J. Kissinger!
 I am an interdisciplinary data analyst who loves cleaning, diving into, and unraveling data mysteries.
+I have <strong>five years of scientific research experience</strong>, which includes project design, data collection, hypothesis testing, analysis, and presentation.
+Throughout my academic journey, I sought out opportunities to learn. <em><strong>My two masters degrees in medical laboratory sciences (MHS) and business administration (MBA) grant me a unique perspective when solving problems at the intersection of health and business.</em></strong>
+<br><br>
-My goal is to make data-derived insights simple yet compelling for stakeholders. <em>I believe that knowledge generated from data has the power to protect people and the planet, driving change through informed solutions.</em>
+The goal of all my projects is to make data-derived insights simple, yet compelling for stakeholders. <em>I believe that knowledge generated from data has the power to protect people and the planet, driving change through informed solutions.</em>
+<br><br>
-<br><br>When I am not working on code- I love to sit in front of my fireplace while I knit and spend time with my six rescue dogs!
-In the warmer weather, I enjoy going on naturalist hikes.
+When I am not working on code- I love to sit in front of my fireplace while I knit and spend time with my six rescue dogs!
+In the warmer weather, I enjoy going on naturalist hikes to identify flora and fauna.
 My life philosophy is <strong>'Live Hygge!' </strong><em>(Live Cozy!)</em>

 <p><strong>Degrees & Specializations:</strong></p>
 <ul>